 To download a PDF of this page, click here.

-S.O.A.R. is a registered, non-profit, charitable society in the Province of Nova Scotia whose mandate is to provide peer counselling and support services to adults (both female and male) impacted by childhood sexual abuse and to provide public education about the effects of childhood sexual abuse.
+S.O.A.R. is a registered, non-profit, charitable society in the Province of Nova Scotia whose mandate is to provide one-on-one and group peer support services to adults of all genders impacted by childhood sexual abuse, and to provide public education about the effects of childhood sexual abuse.
 The activities of the society are carried out in Nova Scotia.

 A BRIEF BACKGROUND

-Through the determined efforts of these two women, the first peer counselling training was held and a small group of female survivors, with the support of Deirdre and Rita and AVDHA Mental Health Services, undertook the task of developing a volunteer peer counselling organization and equipping themselves with the additional skills necessary to serve their community.
-At the same time as this project was beginning, the Kings County Women’s Project was conducting a needs assessment study, which identified several specific needs of survivors, each of which could be addressed through a peer counselling service that would:
+Through the determined efforts of these two women, the first peer support training was held and a small group of female survivors, with support from Deirdre and Rita and the Mental Health Service, undertook the task of developing a volunteer peer support organization and equipping themselves with the additional skills necessary to serve their community.
+At the same time this project was beginning, the Kings County Women’s Project was conducting a Needs Assessment Study which identified several specific needs of survivors, each of which could be addressed through a peer support service that would:

-- complement the existing services for adult survivors of childhood sexual abuse,
+- complement the existing mental health services for adult survivors of childhood sexual abuse

 - provide information regarding available resources, and